mdyousufreja/belly-button-challenge/README.md

     - Used otu_labels for the text values

-Display the sample metadata, i.e., an individual's demographic information.
+4. Displayed the sample metadata, i.e., an individual's demographic information.

-Display each key-value pair from the metadata JSON object somewhere on the page
+5. Displayed each key-value pair from the metadata JSON object somewhere on the page.

+6. Updated all the plots when a new sample is selected.

+7. Deployed my app to a free static page hosting service, such as GitHub Pages.
+Submit the links to my deployment and my GitHub repo.